 Are Senior High School Graduates Academically College-Ready?

-Yes, the expected batches of senior high school graduates are mentally ready to pursue their college careers.
-In fact, the academic track that prepares them for college injects vital knowledge, skills, and subjects to tailor their course.
-Hence, senior high school graduates develop an academically prepared mind and a routine, making them college-ready.
+Yes, the expected batches of senior high school graduates are ready to pursue their college careers.
+In addition, the academic track that prepares them for college injects vital knowledge, skills, and subjects to tailor their course.
+Hence, senior high school graduates develop an academically prepared mind and a routine that makes them college-ready.

 Are Senior High School Graduates Emotionally Prepared to Join the Workforce?

 Senior high school promotes emotional preparedness among students to take on the challenges of the workforce.
-Besides, as DepEd claims, soon-to-graduate senior high school students are job-ready.
-With their practical work experience, values and work ethics will be visible.
+Besides, as the Education Department claims, soon-to-graduate senior high school students are job-ready.
+With their practical work experience, values and work ethics are visible.

-CIIT’s Ladderized Education: Key to a Smooth Transition to College
+CIIT’s Career Ladder Program: Key to a Smooth Transition to College

-In CIIT’s senior high school program, students who took either the Arts and Design or Tech Voc tracks, the ICT strand leads to college courses they can pursue.
-CIIT has created a smooth shift for senior high school students who likewise want to earn a degree.
-In the same way, its tracks equip learners with the skills and knowledge needed by most industries.
+The ICT strand of CIIT’s senior high school program further leads students who took the Arts and Design or Tech Voc tracks to college courses they can pursue.
+It has made a smooth shift for senior high school students who likewise want to earn a degree.
+In the same way, its tracks equip learners with the skills needed by most industries.

-Thus, as the senior high school graduation draws closer, have you set yourself to take on the challenges of working?
-In addition, have you pursued a career in college?
+Therefore, as the senior high school graduation draws closer, have you set yourself to taking on the challenges of finding work?
+Or have you already chosen a career in college?
 Chances are you’re still confused on what to do.
 However, you need not rush your choices.
-Focus rather on stressing your assets and assess whether you’ll dare to take on the challenges ahead of you.
+Focus rather on improving your skills and weighing whether you’ll take on the challenges ahead of you.

-Struggling over what to pursue in college?
-Visit CIIT’s list of programs to learn the perfect career for you.
+Are you struggling over what to study in college?
+Then, visit CIIT’s list of programs to learn the perfect career for you.